Cryocooler: Joule-Thomson cooler

 The Joule-Thomson (JT) cooler was invented by Carl von Linde and William Hampson so it is also called the Linde-Hampson cooler.
 It is a simple type of cooler which is widely applied as cryocooler or as the (final stage) of coolants.
 It can easily be miniaturized, but it is also used on a very large scale in the liquefaction of natural gas.
+Joule-Thomson coolers do not emit heat nor vibrations at the cold-end.
+The compressor, which indeed emit heat and vibrations, can be located far from the cold-end, in a manner that does not interfere the cold-end functionality.
+This benefit is further allowed by the possibility to connect the compressor and cold-end by flexible tubing.
 A schematic diagram of a JT liquefier is given in Fig.8.
 It consists of a compressor, a counterflow heat exchanger, a JT valve, and a reservoir.
+The compressor can be either oil lubricated of oil-free, water- or air- cooled.

 Cooling cycle

 In Fig.8 the pressures and temperatures refer to the case of a nitrogen liquefier.
 At the inlet of the compressor the gas is at room temperature (300 K) and a pressure of 1 bar (point a).
 The compression heat is removed by cooling water.
 After compression the gas temperature is ambient temperature (300 K) and the pressure is 200 bar (point b).
 Next it enters the warm (high-pressure) side of the counterflow heat exchanger where it is precooled.
 It leaves the exchanger at point c.
 After the JT expansion, point d, it has a temperature of 77.36 K and a pressure of 1 bar.
 The liquid fraction is x.
 The liquid leaves the system at the bottom of the reservoir (point e) and the gas (fraction 1 − x) flows into the cold (low-pressure) side of the counterflow heat exchanger (point f).
 It leaves the heat exchanger at room temperature (point a).
 In order to keep the system in the steady state, gas is supplied to compensate for the liquid fraction x that has been removed.

 When used as a cryocooler it is preferable to use gas mixtures instead of pure nitrogen.
-In this way the efficiency is improved and the high pressure is much lower than 200 bar.
+In this way the efficiency is improved and the high pressure is much lower than 200 bar, normally between 20 and 40 bar.
+Mixed refrigerants are designed according to different requirements: cooling temperature, flammability, environmental aspects, and compressor's compatibility.

 A more detailed description of Joule-Thomson coolers and Joule-Thomson refrigerators can be found in.

-Recent Developments & Applications
+Applications

 Cryocoolers are a key enabling technology for applications infrared detection and applied superconductivity.
 Applications include superconducting electronics and quantum computing.
 Compact cryocoolers have been developed for superconducting photon detectors.